rjabaker/WarBots-StrategyTester/README.md

 	- initGameSetting() is called once at the start of the game
 	- repeatedGameSetting() is called at every iteration to ensure certain criteria
 	- both are arbritary functions, which will allow any game configuration to be implemented
-+ The only files that players are allowed to modify are test/player/playerBlue.cpp and playerYellow.cpp
++ The only files that players are allowed to modify are test/player/player*.h and player*.cpp
 	- players are expected to build strategy classes and analysis function for their Coach to invoke their strategy
 	- nothing else can be modified, official versions of other files are used in simulations, it is up to the players to comply with the game setup and standards